For your patients, every scar is a victory

 transplant_woman

-Post-transplant immunosuppressive regimens are essential for preventing organ rejection, but they can also put patients at risk of opportunistic infections.
+Post-transplant immunosuppressive regimens are necessary for preventing organ rejection, but they can also increase the risk of opportunistic infections.

-Amongst others Cytomegalovirus (CMV), Epstein-Barr Virus (EBV), and BK Virus (BKV) are associated with significant morbidity and mortality in transplant recipients.1
+Cytomegalovirus (CMV), Epstein-Barr Virus (EBV), and BK Virus (BKV) are three of the pathogens associated with significant morbidity and mortality in transplant recipients.1

-These infections can be introduced through the donor organ or re-activated after the operation.
+These infections can be introduced through the donor organ or re-activated after surgery.
 By regularly monitoring viral load, care teams can identify possible infections early and better decide on an appropriate management plan.

 Transplant map